1cYinfinity/htbdownloadroot/README.md

 gcc exploit.c -o exploit -static
 ![image](https://github.com/1cYinfinity/htbdownloadroot/assets/55952519/7692b3cd-6460-4ade-8c9b-c817482612e6)

+##### NOTE: Do this all in '/tmp' dir in wesley terminal. #####

-After that upload 'exploit' file in Wesley terminal and run the cmd using this ' ./exploit ' After that You got the passwd for psql.
+After that upload 'exploit' file in '/tmp' dir on Wesley terminal and run the cmd using this ' ./exploit ' After that You got the passwd for psql.

 And run this cmd after.